 We know, it’s easier said than done, but it’s amazing how much waking up at your first alarm can benefit your daily life.
 Sleep experts assert that regularly snoozing your alarm can confuse both your body and brain, negatively impacting your circadian rhythm.
 So for the new year, do your best to set realistic alarms and wake up the first time.
 Have trouble waking up?
 Store your alarm out of reach from your bed, forcing you to physically get up every morning.

-Sitting front and center can have positive impacts on your life no matter what stage you’re in: it can keep you more engaged and attentive in class, or help you pay attention and better assert your ideas during meetings at work.
+Sitting front and center—or in a virtual world, “showing up” on camera for video calls—can have positive impacts on your life no matter what stage you’re in: it can keep you more engaged and attentive in class, or help you pay attention and better assert your ideas during meetings at work.
 No matter what phase of life you find yourself in, make a visible effort to show up and contribute.

 Finish a new class?
 Add it to Handshake.
 Work on a big project?
 Add it to your digital portfolio with any positive feedback from your professor or supervisor.
 Volunteer somewhere new?
 Add it to the resume.
 By keeping these things updated, you’ll be better equipped to apply to awesome opportunities at the drop of a hat.